Openness Before Honesty: The Third Disruptive Behavioral Technology

 How do you feel when someone starts a sentence with “If I’m being totally honest,” or “May I be honest with you?”
 Are they lying the rest of the time?
 What have they been hiding?

 It’s a setup.
-It’s a justification for them to share their opinion or feedback about you, while keeping themselves conveniently out of the hot seat.
+It’s a justification for them to share their opinion or feedback about you while keeping themselves conveniently out of the hot seat.

 Don’t Confuse Honesty With Openness

 One reason many people choose honesty over openness is because they are afraid of being vulnerable.
-Openness evens the playing field by showing others you are human too.
-It creates a safe place where people can talk about what really matters, be receptive to feedback, and struggle together towards positive change.
+Openness levels the playing field by showing others you are human too.
+It creates a safe place where people can talk about what matters, where they are receptive to feedback, and struggle together toward positive change.
+People who resist openness generally resort to passive-aggressive tactics or power plays to get what they want.

 Instead of; “If I’m being totally honest, I’d say you don’t have a chance for a promotion.”